rhysd/Tui/README.md

 To know type of values of each keys, please see [type definition](./typings/config.d.ts).

-### hot\_key

-`hot_key` is a key sequence to toggle application window.
-The shortcut key is defined globally.
-The format is a [Electron's accelerator](https://github.com/electron/electron/blob/master/docs/api/accelerator.md).
-Please see the document to know how to configure this value.
-Default value is `"CmdOrCtrl+Shift+S"`.
-If you want to disable, please set empty string or `null`.

-### icon\_color

-Color of icon in menu bar. `"white"` or `"black"` is available.
-Default value is `"black"`.

-### always\_on\_top

-When this value is set to `true`, the window won't be hidden if it loses a focus.
-Default value is `false`.

-### normal\_window

-When this value is set to `true`, application will be launched as a normal window application.
-If menu bar behavior does not work for you, please use set this value to `true` to avoid it.
-Default value is `false`.

-### zoom\_factor

-Font zoom factor in application.
-It should be positive number.
-For example, `0.7` means `70%` font zooming.
-Default font size is a bit bigger because https://mobile.twitter.com is originally for mobile devices.
-So default value is `0.9`.

 ### keymaps

 Define keymaps of this application as JSON object.
 The key is a key sequence and the value is an action name.